SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1020 API Pagination.md

 ## Decision

 - Use offset pagination.
-- Use page and size query parameters
+- Use page and per_page query parameters
 - Do not return total records
 - Use pagination links (previous and next)